 Join us for a unique walking tour of downtown Victoria that combines a history lesson with modern food.
-From it’s humble beginnings as a fur trading outpost, to the largest and most vibrant Chinatown in North America, we explore three iconic and historic areas of the city while we taste modern and local Victoria cuisine.
+We explore four iconic and historic areas of the city; The old Hudson Bay Building, Chinatown, Old Town, and Bastion Square.
+We visit 7 modern culinary stops and sample lots of great local food including a craft beer.
 A tasty history lesson indeed!

 This tour is suitable for all ages however there is an optional alcohol sample.
 The legal drinking age in British Columbia is 19 years of age.
 It’s against the law to purchase liquor for or give liquor to a minor.
 You may be required to present your government issued ID to participate in alcohol tastings.
 A secondary piece of ID is also required in BC.